studio24/amplify/docs/compiling-sass-to-css.md

 * Advanced component styles
 * Third party plugins involving JavaScript

-The files `core.scss`, `print.scss` and `advanced.scss` within `src/styles` determine which Sass files will be compiled into the relevant stylesheet.
-CSS is organised in specificity order, from low to high.
+The files `core.scss`, `print.scss` and `advanced.scss` within `src/styles` determine which Sass files will be compiled into the relevant CSS stylesheet.
 The individual Sass partials are included using the [@import directive](https://sass-lang.com/documentation/at-rules/import#partials) in the order denoted by the level in which they reside, remembering the impact of the [CSS cascade](https://wattenberger.com/blog/css-cascade).